JetBrains/teamcity-documentation/topics/inspections.md

 This section is displayed when an IntelliJ IDEA module file (`.iml`) referenced from an IntelliJ IDEA project file:
 * cannot be found
-* allows you to enter the values of path variables used in the IPR\-file.
+* allows you to enter the values of path variables used in the IPR-file.

 To refresh the values in this section, click __Check/Reparse Project__.